MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 I bought a microcontroller which has dual cores, and I wanted to use them to offload oled-drawing to the core that doesn't handle latency-sensitive activities, and did a deep dive into enabling that for my setup.
-While it worked it was not thread-safe, and generally discouraged.
+While it worked it was not thread-safe and generally discouraged by the maintainers.

 That's when I decided to write my own firmware in Rust.

 ## Embedded on Rust

-I hadn't written for embedded targets before my last foray into keyboard firmware, I had some tangential experience with the [heapless](https://github.com/rust-embedded/heapless) library which exposes stack-allocated collections.
+I hadn't written code for embedded targets before my last foray into keyboard firmware, I had some tangential experience with the [heapless](https://github.com/rust-embedded/heapless) library which exposes stack-allocated collections.
 These can be useful for performance in some cases, but very useful if you haven't got a heap at all, like you often will not have on embedded devices.